Roadmap to Thermal Dark Matter Beyond the WIMP Unitarity Bound: Introduction

-The identity of dark matter (DM) remains one of the biggest mysteries of the universe.
-Although the evidence for its existence is overwhelming, we still do not know much about it.
-All we know about DM's existence and properties is inferred from its gravitational effects.
-We still do not know its particle nature: its mass, which forces it interacts with, the number of DM particles, if it is elementary or composite, and perhaps most importantly, how we may discover it.
+Overwhelming evidence, accumulating from the beginning of the last century, suggest the existence of dark matter (DM), yet we still don't know much about it.
+All we know is inferred from its gravitational interactions, while its particle nature remains a mystery: we still don't know its mass, forces it interacts with, and most importantly - how we may discover it.

-It has long been known that the current abundance of DM can be related to its microscopic properties, such as its mass and interaction cross-sections.
-This is analogous, for instance, to how the abundance of the light nuclear elements are determined~\cite{Alpher:1948ve,Cyburt:2015mya}.
-There are many different types of interactions and processes in the early universe that can determine a particle's abundance today, but only a small number of those can give rise to the DM we observe.
+We expect that the current DM abundance can be related to its microscopic properties such as mass and interaction cross-section, analogous for instance, to how the abundances of the light nuclear elements are determined~\cite{Alpher:1948ve,Cyburt:2015mya}.
+Furthermore, the possibility that the DM is a thermal relic is particularly exciting, namely that the DM interactions brought it to equilibrium with the Big Bang bath, and its interactions determine its abundance~\cite{Lee:1977ua,Scherrer:1985zt}.
+Being a thermal relic, the abundance today will be insensitive to any initial conditions before the equilibrium state.
+Thermal relics are also very predictive, since the relic abundance is determined by size of the dominant interaction during freezeout.

-The possibility that DM is a thermal relic---namely, that its interactions brought it into thermal and chemical equilibrium with the big bang bath, and that its abundance is determined by those interactions when it finally departs equilibrium---is an exciting possibility~\cite{Lee:1977ua,Scherrer:1985zt}.
-The abundance today is then insensitive to initial conditions because thermal equilibrium keeps no memory about the past.
-Additionally, since the relic abundance would determine the size of the interactions, thermal relics are very predictive.
-Some recent ideas for new thermal processes controlling the DM abundance beyond ordinary DM-DM annihilations, include~\cite{DEramo:2010keq,Hochberg:2014dra,Kuflik:2015isi,Cline:2017tka, DAgnolo:2017dbv,Garny:2017rxs,Smirnov:2020zwf,Kramer:2020sbb,Fitzpatrick:2020vba,Frumkin:2021zng}.